On-demand plant food startup Simple Feast raises $33M B round to push its climate credentials – TechCrunch

 Simple Feast is ticking the climate agenda boxes, with packaging made solely by FSC-approved cardboard boxes, to the cooling element they use to keep the food fresh (frozen tap water in drinkable cartons) and their use of all-organic produce.

-Alex Zubillaga from 14W commented: “Over the past year since first investing in Simple Feast, we have continued to be impressed by the caliber and deep operational experience of the management team that Jakob Jønck has built around him..
-We believe Simple Feast has the opportunity to become a global, category-defining brand as they expand to the US early next year.”
+Alex Zubillaga from 14W commented: “Over the past year since first investing in Simple Feast, we have continued to be impressed by the caliber and deep operational experience of the management team that Jakob Jønck has built around him… We believe Simple Feast has the opportunity to become a global, category-defining brand as they expand to the U.S. early next year.”

 Typical customers are meat-eating families in their 30s and 40s who are trying to cut down on their meat consumption.
-They are well educated, have a middle or high income and demand high quality and transparency in the food they consume.
+They are well-educated, have a middle or high income and demand high quality and transparency in the food they consume.
 Their main competitors are restaurants, meal-kits and take-away.
 The idea is not to compromise on taste or quality, nor convenience or packaging.